jeremyikwuje/monierate-website/src/blog/nibss-what-it-is-and-how-it-works.md

 In the event of NIBSS transfer service disruptions, banks or associated services typically inform their customers of the downtime and recommend refraining from initiating transfers until the service is restored, which may take up to 2 hours or even a full 24 hours.

-Your bankwill promptly [notify](https://twitter.com/IkejaElectric/status/944554984984719360?lang=en) you of any such downtimes, and you may also become aware of them if others around you are experiencing failed transfers from various banks.
+Your bank will promptly [notify](https://twitter.com/IkejaElectric/status/944554984984719360?lang=en) you of any such downtimes, and you may also become aware of them if others around you are experiencing failed transfers from various banks.

 ## NIBSS vs BVN

 BVN stands for “Bank Verification Number”.
 Of course, this is starkly different from the NIBSS as the former is a number whereas the latter is an entire digital system.

-## How to Validate your BVN on NIBSS Website
+## How to Validate your BVN on the NIBSS Website

 Want to confirm your BVN?
 That is possible on the NIBSS portal.
-Here are the step-by-step guide to getting your BVN validated.
+Here is the step-by-step guide to getting your BVN validated.

 - Open the NIBSS portal by typing <https://www.nibss-plc.com.ng/> into your browser or clicking on it

-- Register with your details or Login if you have an existing account
+- Register with your details or log in if you have an existing account

 - Once in, proceed to click on “Services” at the top footer